rhizo-co/localstack-and-codespaces/README.md

 Run the examples from the `examples/` directory to test interacting with localstack.

+## Configuration

+### localstack

+localstack can be configured by setting environment variables in `.devcontainer/localstack.env`.
+Envivonment variables for localstack configuration are described [here](https://github.com/localstack/localstack#configuration).

 ### Changing the base image

 Currently devcontainer.json is set to use the `mcr.microsoft.com/vscode/devcontainers/universal:linux` container image as the basis of the codespace environment.
 This [universal image](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/codespaces-linux) contains dependencies for development with a range of popular languages like Python, Node, PHP, Java, Go, C++, Ruby, Go, Rust and .NET Core/C#.

-There are many other pre-built images that you can choose from for common tasks.
+The universal container is great but it's large and takes a while to start up.
+There are many other pre-built images that you can choose from for common tasks that usually start a bit faster.
 The [Microsoft VS Code Docker Hub repository](https://hub.docker.com/_/microsoft-vscode-devcontainers) is a good place to find available containers.
 To use a different base image change the value of `build.args.BASE_IMAGE` in `.devcontainer/devcontainer.json` to the image that you want to use.

 N.b.
 Only Debian or Ubuntu based images will work with the build scripts in `.devcontainer/build`